sumnerevans/sumnerevans.com/content/posts/travel/2022-starbase-texas/index.md

 since childhood.
 It seems like there's some cool things happening down at Starbase, and I'm excited to follow the progress that SpaceX makes in building a space program to return us to the moon, and eventually to Mars.
 It's exciting that I was able to see a fully-stacked Starship in-person.
-It will put better perspective the scale of what SpaceX is doing.
+I now have a better perspective on the scale of what SpaceX is doing.